keptn/keptn.github.io/content/docs/0.8.x/reference/bridge/_index.md

 {{< popup_image
 link="./assets/uniform-view-logs.png"
 caption="Integrated Service Error Logs">}}

+### Secrets view

+Secrets are used to store sensitive data like credentials or URIs for integrations.
+This view gives you an overview of all secrets that have been created by the *secret-service*.

+{{< popup_image
+link="./assets/secrets-view.png"
+caption="List Secrets View">}}

+By clicking on the delete button, you can delete secrets after a confirmation.

+If you want to add a secret, just click on the "*Add secret*"-Button.
+It will show you a form where you can set the secret name and provide key-value-pairs that should be stored with that secret name.

+{{< popup_image
+link="./assets/secrets-view-create-secret.png"
+caption="Create Secret View">}}

 ### Integrations
 You can find links to for different integration possibilities here.
 This makes it easier to start using Keptn.
 Integrate either with Keptn CLI / API or use our custom